AtlassianPS/JiraPS/docs/en-US/commands/Get-JiraUser.md

 Get-JiraUser -UserName user1
 ```

-Returns information about the user user1
+Returns information about all users with username like user1

 ### EXAMPLE 2